Jean de La Ceppède: Literary career

-When it was published in 1613, de La Ceppède dedicated the first volume of the Theorems to the queen mother, Marie de Medici.
+When it was published in 1613, La Ceppède dedicated the first volume of the Theorems to the queen mother, Marie de Medici.
 He also sent a copy to Saint Francis de Sales, who had been a highly successful Catholic missionary among the French Protestants of the Chablais and who was then the Roman Catholic Bishop of overwhelmingly Calvinist Geneva.
-In response to de La Ceppède's frequent comparison of Jesus Christ to figures from Greek and Roman mythology, the Bishop wrote, "[I am] drawn by that learned piety which so happily makes you transform the Pagan Muses into Christian ones."
+In response to La Ceppède's frequent comparison of Jesus Christ to figures from Greek and Roman mythology, the Bishop wrote, "[I am] drawn by that learned piety which so happily makes you transform the Pagan Muses into Christian ones."

-When the second volume of the Theorems appeared in 1622, de La Ceppède dedicated it to King Louis XIII, in celebration of both the King's recent coming of age and his military victory against an uprising of the Huguenots of Languedoc, which had been led by Henri, Duke of Rohan.
+When the second volume of the Theorems appeared in 1622, La Ceppède dedicated it to King Louis XIII, in celebration of both the King's recent coming of age and his military victory against an uprising of the Huguenots of Languedoc, which had been led by Henri, Duke of Rohan.

 According to Christopher Blum, "The Theorems is not only poetry, it is a splendid work of erudition, as each sonnet is provided with a commentary linking it to scriptural and patristic sources and, especially, to the Summa Theologiae of St. Thomas Aquinas.
 The work bears the mark of the Renaissance: the sonnet, that choice mode of expressing romantic love, is here purged and elevated and put in the service of the epic tale of God's love for man.
 As de La Ceppède put it in his introduction—which can be read in Keith Bosley's admirable translation of seventy of the sonnets—the harlot Lady Poetry had been unstitched of 'her worldly habits' and shorn of her 'idolatrous, lying and lascivious hair' by the 'two-edged razor of profound meditation on the Passion and death of our Saviour.'"

 Personal life

-De La Ceppède married Madeleine de Brancas-Ceyreste, the daughter of Gaspard de Brancas-Forcalquier and Françoise d'Ancezune, and widow of Etienne de Mantin.
+La Ceppède married Madeleine de Brancas-Ceyreste, the daughter of Gaspard de Brancas-Forcalquier and Françoise d'Ancezune, and widow of Etienne de Mantin.
 The wedding took place on 30 April 1585.
-They had a daughter, Angélique, who married Henri de Simiane, Seigneur (or Lord) of La Coste.
+Their first daughter, Angélique, was born on 31 March 1587.
+She later married Henri de Simiane, Seigneur (or Lord) of La Coste.
+Their second daughter, Claire, was born on 13 March 1588.
+She would later become a nun with the Poor Clares.

-He married a second time, Anne de Faret, the daughter of Accurse de Faret, the Squire of Avignon, on 11 February 1611.
+He married a second time, with Anne de Faret, the daughter of Accurse de Faret, the Squire of Avignon, on 11 February 1611.
+The couple had no children.

 Death

-De La Ceppède died, loaded down with honors, at Avignon in July 1623.
+La Ceppède died, loaded down with honors, at Avignon in July 1623.
+He is buried in Ayglades, under a statue of Mary Magdalene, subject of many of his best sonnets, in a grotto named for her within the church whose restoration he sponsored.